GintautasLuksas/Fashion-Resale-Insights-Prediction/README.md

 ### Task 2: Power BI – Analytics Dashboard Prep
 **Goal:** Visualize findings and derive additional insights.
-Each visual should clearly explain its **purpose** and how it was created.

 ### Task 3: Machine Learning – Feature Engineering & Modeling Prep
 **Goal:** Prepare the dataset for future ML modeling.
-Includes encoding, filtering, and theoretical feature engineering for predicting price, sales success, or product desirability.

 ---